MicrosoftDocs/azure-databases-docs/articles/mysql/flexible-server/concept-servers.md

 You can manage the creation, deletion, server parameter configuration (*my.cnf*), scaling, networking, security, high availability, backup and restore, and monitoring of your Azure Database for MySQL - Flexible Server instance by using the [Azure portal](./quickstart-create-server-portal.md) or the [Azure CLI](./quickstart-create-server-cli.md).

-In addition, the following stored procedures are available in Azure Database for MySQL - Flexible Server to perform certain required database administration tasks, because the server doesn't support superuser privileges.
+In addition, the following stored procedures are available in Azure Database for MySQL - Flexible Server to perform certain required database administration tasks, because the server doesn't support `SUPER` user privileges.

 |Stored procedure name|Input parameters|Output parameters|Usage note|
 |-----|-----|-----|-----|